mialkin/docs/tools/gitlab.md

 ### Caches

 A **cache** is one or more files a job downloads and saves.
-Subsequent jobs that use the same cache don’t have to download the files again, so they execute more quickly.
+Subsequent jobs that use the same cache don't have to download the files again, so they execute more quickly.

 Use cache for dependencies, like packages you download from the internet.
 Cache is stored where GitLab Runner is installed, and uploaded to S3 if distributed cache is enabled.

-Both caches and *artifacts* define their paths relative to the project directory, and can’t link to files outside it.
+Both caches and *artifacts* define their paths relative to the project directory, and can't link to files outside it.

 [↑ Caching](https://docs.gitlab.com/ee/ci/caching)